JasonJWilliamsNY/purple_line_dev_doc/step7.rst

          sample comparisons.
 You can choose by examining the table generated at the **Trim reads** step.
-In the *table-trim####.qzv* output, *Interactive Sample Detail* tab, use the "Sampling depth" tool to explore how many sequences can be sampled during the Core martix computation.
+In the *table-trim####.qzv* output, *Interactive Sample Detail* tab, use the "Sampling depth" tool to explore how many sequences can be sampled during the Core matrix computation.
 As you slide the bar to the right, more sequences are sampled, but samples that do not have this many sequences will be removed during analysis.
 The sampling depth affects the  number of